Controlling incremental technical debt

 Miscalculating projections of returns on investments

-Failing to estimate MICs with sufficient precision is problematic because it reduces the quality of decisions regarding short-term resource allocations.
+Failing to estimate MICs with sufficient precision is problematic, as noted, because it reduces the quality of decisions regarding short-term resource allocations.
 But it also affects long-term projections, which depend on estimating returns on investments.
 For example, to choose between investing in retiring incremental technical debt from an asset and investing in new capabilities for the same asset, one must compare the projected value of each choice.
-The investment decision could be biased in favor investing in new capabilities for many reasons.
-For example, the decision maker’s understanding of technical debt might be deficient.
-Another example: the calculations of MICs might be incomplete or underestimated.
-Incremental technical debt retirement might therefore be systematically deferred or avoided altogether.
+If the decision-maker’s understanding of the technical debt concept is deficient, or if the calculations of MICs now or in the future are incomplete or underestimated, the investment decision is likely to be biased in favor investing in new capabilities.
+Incremental technical debt retirement is thereby systematically deferred or avoided altogether.

 Policy recommendations for controlling incremental technical debt